code-hunger/MSc-Notes/Pricing Foreign Exchange Futures.typ

 // #set text( font: "New Computer Modern")
 #let defaultStroke = (x,y) => (bottom: .5pt + gray) + if x == 0 and y > 0 {(right: .5pt + gray)}

-= Foreign exchange futures
+= Foreign exchange futures: pricing and arbitrage

-Now we look at how foreign exchange futures can be priced, and thus how an arbitrage strategy can be applied if the price is inappropriate.
+Here we derive how foreign exchange futures can be priced based on interest rates, and thus how an arbitrage strategy can be applied if the price is inappropriate.

+Then we show how the same approach can be used to _recreate_ futures in markets where they are not readily available.

 == Setup

-For ease of notation we assume two currencies #sym.pound, and #sym.dollar, related by a (time-dependent) exchange rate $alpha$: $ pound &= alpha dollar \ dollar &= 1 / alpha pound $
+For ease of notation we assume two currencies #sym.pound, and #sym.dollar, related by a (time-dependent) exchange rate $alpha_t$: $ pound_t &= alpha_t dollar_t \ dollar_t &= 1 / alpha_t pound_t $

 We are given
 - the interest rates in both currencies for a particular time period, $r_pound$ and $r_dollar$
 - the exchange rate now, $alpha_0$ (the rate at the end of the period, $alpha_1$, is unknown)
-- a dealing limit of $pound X$ and we are interested in the potential profit of borrowing from the lower interest currency and investing into the higher interest currency.
+- a dealing limit of $pound_0 X$ and we are interested in the potential profit of borrowing from the lower interest currency and investing into the higher interest currency.